 This Fujitsu Enterprise Postgres enhancement allows systems to allocate additional workers during query execution (if there are workers available at the time).
+This improves query performance, which could otherwise starve of CPU if there were fewer or no workers when the query started.

 The ability to increase workers during runtime is available only with parallel query.
-This improves query performance.

-11.3 Statistics View Displays the Action State
+10.3 Statistics View Displays the Action State